 Men’s Vintage Sweater Styles:

-1920s men’s vintage sweaters were heavy chunky cable knit sweaters with roll collars in pullover styles or shawl collars on button up cardigans.
-Colors were neutral in the early years and vivid argyle check, geometric, and fair isle patterns in the later years.
+1920s men’s vintage sweaters were heavy chunky cable knit sweaters, either with roll collars in pullover styles or shawl collars for button up cardigans.
+Colors were neutral in the early years while vivid argyle check, geometric, and Fair Isle patterns appeared in the later years.
 Brown with burgundy, blue with pea green, mustard yellow and green were common late ’20s colors.
-Both cable knit sweaters and fairisle pattern sweaters are back in style this year.
-Learn about mens 1920s sweaters.
+Both cable knit sweaters and Fair Isle pattern sweaters are back in style this year.
+Learn about mens 1920s sweaters here.

-1930s men’s vintage sweaters were still heavy shaker knits but with smaller crew neck pullovers and cardigans that also zipped rather than buttoned.
+1930s men’s vintage sweaters were still heavy shaker knits, but with smaller crew neck pullovers and some cardigans that zipped rather than buttoned.
 The length also reduced to meet the high rise of pants.

-1950s men’s vintage sweaters were still very slim but now preferred a high crew neck pullover or very deep V cardigan style.
+1950s men’s vintage sweaters were still very slim, but now preferred a high crew neck pullover or very deep V cardigan style.
 Color choices exploded with baby blue, teal, red, yellow, and white coming into fashion.
 The shawl collar also returned in a pullover style.
-Novelty prints were out but wintery Nordic patterns and fairisle sweaters remained trendy.
-Don’t forget the Varsity or Letterman sweater ruled the schools (although the style began decades before in the 1920s.)
+Novelty prints were out, but wintery Nordic patterns and Fair Isle sweaters remained trendy.
+Don’t forget that the Varsity or Letterman sweater ruled the schools (although the style began decades before in the 1920s).

 1960s -1970s men’s retro sweaters and cardigans return to a chunky home-spun texture with contrasting trim, wide stripes and elbow patches.
-Fuzzy mohair was and cable knits were back in style.
-By the end of the decade, the ultra-skinny sweater with geometric designs was a part of the mod fashion that continued into the 1970s.
+Fuzzy mohair and cable knits were back in style.
+By the end of the decade, the ultra-skinny sweater with geometric designs was a part of the Mod fashion and continued into the 1970s.
 This is the style we see again today.